Azure/AzureStack-Tools/TemplateValidator/README.md

+> **_NOTE:_**  The tool validates the ARM template for supported resource types and api versions in AzureStack.
+However it does not validate the properties supported for each resource type.

 # Validate Azure ARM Template Capabilities

 Generate the Cloud capabilities json by Get-AzureRMCloudCapability cmdlet under module .\CloudCapabilities\AzureRM.CloudCapabilities.psm1 based on your environment.
 You are required to deploy SQL RP, MYSQL RP or AppServices in order to use the respective resources.